 * Assets down 44.4 pct to $13.3 bln

-* Most losses realised on shares sold in 2008
+* Most losses realised on investments in shares

 * Declines to say if Citigroup stake sold

-“The majority of these losses were realised on investment in shares traded internationally and locally,” Halawani said.
+“The company’s investment committee has taken some decisions last year to sell some of the company’s assets ...
+The majority of these losses were realised on investment in shares traded internationally and locally,” Halawani said.

 “I don’t want to give more details on where these investments were,” he said when asked if Citigroup shares were part of assets sold.